Wellbeing

 - Mental Health Support Team

-Each half term, the children experience a day dedicated to promoting and maintaining better wellbeing.
 Our Wellbeing Wednesdays focus on the five ways to wellbeing and often involve fitness workshops and open classrooms, providing families with an opportunity to spend time in school.

 PSHE (including RSE) curriculum 2026